organicmaps/organicmaps/3party/expat/tests/README.txt

         http://check.sourceforge.net/

-Expat must be built and installed before "make check" can be executed.
+Expat must be built and, depending on platform, must be installed, before "make check" can be executed.

-Since both Check and this test suite are young, it can all change in a later version.
+This test suite can all change in a later version.